 Creating The Right Rules for Your Auction Draft & League

 Auction Draft Rule #1: Determine your league auction budget.
 Each auction draft must have an imaginary amount of money that is given to each owner to spend at the auction.
 I highly recommend accepting only $1 minimum bids; taking bids under a $1 is not necessary and becomes much more difficult to track.
 I think a $200 budget is pretty good for a 14-16 team roster.
 This allows kickers and defenses to be purchased at the end for a smaller percentage than if you used a $100 budget.
 At the end of the day, this is not a huge issue, as you can adjust as necessary.
 Having a $1,000 budget gets back to being difficult to track, as bids get smaller by percentage.
-The amount of money is typically the same for every owner in the league, but it does not necessarily have to be that way.
+The amount of money is typically the same for every manager in the league, but it does not necessarily have to be that way.
 You could reward the prior year’s winners with a few extra dollars, or if you want to get competitive balance, your league could give extra money to the worst teams in the league.

 Auction Draft Rule #2: Determine your auction draft

 nomination order.
 This should be fairly simple.
 You can do a random draw